Galeichthys

 Those fish have three pairs of barbels: a pair of fleshy and cylindrical maxillary barbels and two pairs of mental barbels.
 The base of the adipose fin is as long as the base of the anal fin.

 The name Galeichthys comes from Greek galeos 'shark' and ichthys 'fish'.

+The distribution of Galeichthys in southern South America and southern Africa may owe to an ancestor that inhabited the southern coast of West Gondwana during the Early Cretaceous.